VinBes/Canvas/ReadMeCanvas.md

 _Bugs to fix:_

 - [ ] improve usability by addingh mouseleave and mouseenter events to all features that allow a smoother transition if the user accidentally moves the mouse out of the canvas
-- [ ] eraser currectly removes default background color.
-This creates an issue for the user, the fillbucket and download function.
 - [ ] fillbucket crashes on transparant pixels